 Check out our detailed Rooftop Tent guide to help you understand the options, configurations, and choices you have with regards to RTT tents, styles, features and tradeoffs.

 Jeep Rooftop Tent Camping

 The most important thing for Jeep owners to understand is their mission.
-It’s the same mantra whether your kiting out for an adventure or modding your Jeep – a haphazard approach can lead to haphazard solutions, So I always advocate being smart, building up some knowledge and planning accordingly.
+It’s the same mantra whether you’re kiting out for an adventure or modding your Jeep – a haphazard approach can lead to haphazard solutions, So I always advocate being smart, building up some knowledge and planning accordingly.

 RTT Camping with a Jeep is one of the best experiences in the world.
 You get close and personal with nature and have the capability to explore and see places that normal cars can’t reach.
-The freedom of hitting the road with a decked out tent on top or in tow and being able to stop and set up camp whenever and wherever is amazing.
+The freedom of hitting the road with a decked-out tent on top or in tow and being able to stop and set up camp whenever and wherever is amazing.

-Question: Are there tents specific to off-roading?
+Are there Jeep Tents specific to off-roading?

-Jeep roof tent Summary
+Jeep tent camping Summary

 We hope this whirlwind tour of Rooftop tents for Jeeps helps you understand your options and define your mission.
 Rooftop tent Camping in our Jeep has been a game changer for our road trips.
-We’re better rested, happier and more comfortable and enjoying our trips more.
+We’re better rested, happier, and more comfortable and enjoying our trips more.

 The cost of rooftop tents can be a barrier to entry, but to put it into perspective flying a family of four to go on vacation will cost more in tickets for a single trip than what most RTTs cost for years of use.
-I wouldn’t compare the value of Jeep Roof Tents against ground tents but the value of your sanity, sleep and comfort in a category all by itself.
+I wouldn’t compare the value of Jeep Roof Tents against ground tents but the value of your sanity, sleep, and comfort in a category all by itself.